Xenogy/SLLAB/proxmox_host/README.md

 - Sends it to the AccountDB API
 - Runs on a schedule to keep the information up-to-date
 - Provides a REST API for manual synchronization and status checks
+- Sends logs to the central log storage system for monitoring and troubleshooting

 ## Installation